The sun’s out, the kids are home, and the gates are wide open.

 Understanding body language gives you a second chance to avoid conflict.
 When in doubt—give space.

 Dog bite prevention is more than common sense—it’s a critical part of staying safe on the road.
-And with peak season, long hours, and unfamiliar routes, it’s easy to forget the basics.

 Use it in your next daily briefing.
 Post it in the break room.
 Make sure your drivers know what to watch for—and what to do when a situation gets hairy.